Facebook unveils free-to-play cloud gaming service

 “Facebook can certainly ramp up distribution through this tech and over time offer games that Instant Games couldn’t,” Ward said.
 “My understanding is that online multiplayer games will enter the mix before the end of this year.
 So they could move out of casual and into mid-core games, but that’s a longer-term proposition.
 I think they’ve been working toward this for years, so I don’t think it’s a knee-jerk reaction to recent news relating to Apple or anyone else.”

-I also tried out Moonton’s Mobile Legends: Adventure, an idle role-playing game that debuted on mobile.
+I also tried out Moonton’s Mobile Legends: Adventure, an idle role-playing game.
 It has cartoon graphics and controls that are obviously designed for a smartphone touchscreen.
 None of the games so far work with controllers, Rubin said.
-The two games are available in expanded regions starting on Monday — on the desktop and on Android.
+The two games are available in expanded regions starting Monday — on the desktop and on Android.

-Once again, the game was nothing to write home about at a time when Sony and Microsoft are launching their next-generation consoles and cloud-gaming services like Google Stadia and Microsoft Project xCloud are available.
+Once again, the game was nothing to write home about at a time when Sony and Microsoft are launching their next-generation consoles and cloud gaming services like Google Stadia and Microsoft Project xCloud are available.
 But it does get Facebook involved in easy-to-access gaming that bypasses the friction of waiting for big downloads, paying for a game, or dealing with other barriers, Rubin said.

 “We aren’t going out there and competing with anybody,” Rubin said.
 “We are just offering developers and consumers ways to find each other more efficiently and play.
 You can do this without ever leaving Facebook.”